-2.17.1 Are fuel supply arrangements to LPG-fuelled propulsion engines compliant with BS EN ISO 15609, or an equivalent standard, and are any dual-fuel petrol/LPG arrangements of an acceptable type?
-[LPG-fuelled propulsion engines can only be checked for compliance by prior arrangement by the owner with the BSS Office] The fuel supply arrangements to LPG-fuelled propuls engines must comply with BS EN ISO 15609, or an equivalent standard.
+2.17.1 Are fuel supply arrangements to LPG-fuelled propulsion engines compliant with BS EN 15609, or an equivalent standard, and are any dual-fuel petrol/LPG arrangements of an acceptable type?

+[LPG-fuelled propulsion engines can only be checked for compliance by prior arrangement by the owner with the BSS Office].

 Check the fuel supply type to propulsion engines and identify those fuelled by LPG or dual-fuel petrol/LPG.

+The fuel supply arrangements to LPG-fuelled propulsion engines must comply with BS EN 15609, or an equivalent standard.

-Any dual-fuel arrangements must be installed and maintained in accordance with the engine manufacturer's guidelines for marine applications. , .
+Any dual-fuel arrangements must be installed and maintained in accordance with the engine manufacturer's guidelines for marine applications.

 Examiner action - during initial dealings with customers, Examiners should seek to establish whether the propulsion engines are fuelled by LPG.
 In cases where LPG-fuelled engines are identified, customers should be advised to contact the BSS Office.
-It will arrange for a full examination of the vessel to be undertaken by an Examiner competent to apply BS EN ISO 15609.
+It will arrange for a full Examination of the vessel to be undertaken by an Examiner competent to apply BS EN 15609.

 Applicability - Examiners may establish compliance of portable LPG-fuelled generators to applicable BSS Requirements.